Homework PracticeSign Up

 C.Cell biology connects with health because diseases can affect organelles, membranes, DNA or cell division.

-Which statement should a Grade 9 student remember about Compare muscle tissue types?
+Which statement should a Grade 9 student remember about nervous tissue and impulse transmission?

 C.Nervous tissue receives and transmits impulses for coordination.